 Natural swimming pools (or swimming ponds, as they are called in Europe, where the concept originated back in the 1980s) are self-cleaning pools that combine swimming areas and water gardens.
 Like any in-ground, private swimming pool, a natural pool can be designed in a freeform, rustic style with boulders and waterfalls, or can be modern or architectural—sleek and elegant.

 Most natural pools are lined with rubber or reinforced polyethylene.
 A separate-within-the-pool "regeneration" zone is equipped with aquatic landscaping, which acts as a sort of organic cleaning system.

 Skimmers and pumps circulate the water through the regeneration zone and draw it across a wall of rocks, loose gravel or tiles.
 Friendly bacteria attaches to the wall, acting as an extra biological filter.

-The term pond conjures up images of cloudy water with who-knows-what lurking beneath the surface. to which friendly bacteria attach, serving as an additional biological filter.
+The term pond conjures up images of cloudy water with who-knows-what lurking beneath the surface.
+Friendly bacteria attach to the pond, serving as an additional biological filter.
 Unlike artificial ponds, which tend to be as murky with groundwater runoff and sediment from soil erosion as the natural ponds they're modeled on, in a natural pool the water is clear enough to see through to the bottom.
 Natural pools, which cost about the same as or slightly more than conventional ones, depending on landscaping, appeal to gardeners because of the great variety of plant life that can be grown in them, as well as to green advocates and others who don't want to swim in chlorinated water.Continue to 10 of 13 below.

 10 of 13

 Olympic athletic competitions and swimming are the most widely followed Olympic sports in the world and also have the largest number of events and participants from different countries.
-It's no surprise that aspiring Olympians and swimming fans get caught up in the big event.
-So much, that some who can and have the desire want an Olympic-size swimming pool built in their own backyard.Continue to 11 of 13 below.
+It's no surprise that aspiring Olympians and swimming fans get caught up in the big event, and want an Olympic-sized swimming pool of their own.Continue to 11 of 13 below.

 11 of 13